History of Azerbaijan: Seljuks

 After Muhammad Jahan Pahlavan's death, his brother Qizil Arslan (1186–1191) ascended the throne.
 He continued his successful struggle against the Seljuq rulers.
 At the same time, the central power began to get weaker as mamluks, who had strengthened their dominance in their areas, did not want to obey the Sultan.
-Even Shirvanshah Akhsitan I who used to be Atabegs’ liegeman attempted to intervene in the interior affairs of the Eldiguzids and opposed Qizil Arslans aspiration to the throne.
+Even Shirvanshah Akhsitan I who used to be Atabegs' attempted to intervene in the interior affairs of the Eldiguzids and opposed Qizil Arslans aspiration to the throne.
 In the response to this, Qizil Arslan invaded Shirvan in 1191, reached to Derbent and subordinated the whole Shirvan to his authority.
 In 1191, Toghrul III, the last Seljuq ruler was overthrown by Qizil Arslan.
-Then, by Khalif’s leave, he proclaimed himself a Sultan, and then he was poisoned by Innach Khatun in September, 1191.
+Then, by Khalif's leave, he proclaimed himself a Sultan, and then he was poisoned by Innach Khatun in September 1191.

 The Eldiguzid atabeg Abu Bakr attempted to stem the Georgian advance, but suffered a defeat at the hands of David Soslan at the Battle of Shamkor and lost his capital to a Georgian protégé in 1195.
 Although Abu Bakr was able to resume his reign a year later, the Eldiguzids were only barely able to contain further Georgian forays.
 The State's defense capability was stricken.
-Khorezmshahs' and Georgians’ non-stopping forays aggravated the situation in the country and speeded up its decay.
+Khorezmshahs' and Georgians' non-stopping forays aggravated the situation in the country and speeded up its decay.

-In 1225, Jalal ad-Din Mingburnu of the Khwarazmian dynasty ended Seljuk and atabeg rule and set himself up in the capital of Tabriz on the 25 of July in 1225.
+In 1225, Jalal al-Din Mangburni of the Khwarazmian dynasty ended Seljuk and atabeg rule and set himself up in the capital of Tabriz on the 25 of July in 1225.

-Under the Seljuks, progress was made in poetry by the Persian poets Nizami Ganjavi (1141-1209), Mahsati Ganjavi (1089-1159) and Khaqani (1120-1199), who lived in this region, and mark the zenith of medieval Persian literature.
+Under the Seljuks, progress was made in poetry by the Persian poets Nizami Ganjavi (1141–1209), Mahsati Ganjavi (1089–1159) and Khaqani (1120–1199), who lived in this region, and mark the zenith of medieval Persian literature.
 The region experienced a building boom, and the unique Seljuk architecture is exemplified by the 12th-century fortress walls, mosques, schools, mausoleums, and bridges of Baku, Ganja, and the Absheron Peninsula.

 Ajami Abubakr oglu Nakhchivani is one of the architects who lived and created in Azerbaijan during the Atabegs of Azerbaijan.
-Ajami, also known as “Sheikh al-Muhandis”, was the architect of the several famous architectural monumentssuch as Yusif ibn Kuseyir Mausoleum, Momine Khatun Mausoleum and Juma Mosque and the founder of the Nakhichivan School of architecture.
+Ajami, also known as "Sheikh al-Muhandis", was the architect of the several famous architectural monumentssuch as Yusif ibn Kuseyir Mausoleum, Momine Khatun Mausoleum and Juma Mosque and the founder of the Nakhichivan School of architecture.
 The mausoleums of Nakhichivan was nominated for the List of World Heritage Sites, UNESCO in 1998.